 Since its inception in 1988, PENNVEST has funded nearly 200 clean water projects throughout Allegheny County, providing over $500 million in funding.

-Although Allegheny County has been lifted to the green phase of COVID-19, please be aware that our downtown office at 1200 Penn Avenue will remain closed until further notice.
+Due to the COVID-19 pandemic, our downtown office at 1200 Penn Avenue is closed until further notice.